MollieS/MollieS.github.io/current/_posts/2017-09-25-kotlin-on-click.md

 }
 {% endhighlight %}

-And we can also use a lamda with an argument:
+And we can also use a lambda with an argument:

 {% highlight kotlin linenos %}
 val button = findViewById(R.id.button) as Button